kubernetes/kubernetes/docs/replication-controller.md

 ### Rescheduling

-As mentioned above, whether you have 1 pod you want to keep running, or 1000, replication controller will ensure that the specified number of pods exists, even in the event of node failure or pod termination (e.g., due to an action by another control agent).
+As mentioned above, whether you have 1 pod you want to keep running, or 1000, a replication controller will ensure that the specified number of pods exists, even in the event of node failure or pod termination (e.g., due to an action by another control agent).

 ### Scaling

-Replication controller makes it easy to scale the number of replicas up or down, either manually or by an auto-scaling control agent, by simply updating the `replicas` field.
+The replication controller makes it easy to scale the number of replicas up or down, either manually or by an auto-scaling control agent, by simply updating the `replicas` field.

 ### Rolling updates

-Replication controller is designed to facilitate rolling updates to a service by replacing pods one-by-one.
+The replication controller is designed to facilitate rolling updates to a service by replacing pods one-by-one.

 As explained in [#1353](https://github.com/GoogleCloudPlatform/kubernetes/issues/1353), the recommended approach is to create a new replication controller with 1 replica, scale the new (+1) and old (-1) controllers one by one, and then delete the old controller after it reaches 0 replicas.
 This predictably updates the set of pods regardless of unexpected failures.